 - 1. Inspect the tamper-evident labels as described in Section 3.1.2 below.
-The tamper evident labels shall be installed for the module to operate in a FIPS Approved mode of operation. - Follow the procedures included in the Hardware Setup Guide to install your B200 in your server rack. - 3.
-After you have installed the Bomgar B200 per the Hardware Setup Guide, refer to the included Getting Started Guide and configure your network settings. - 4.
-Once the Bomgar B200's network settings are correctly configured, return to Section 3.1.4.1 in this document to configure your B200 for FIPS mode.
+The tamper evident labels must be applied for the module to operate in a FIPS-Approved mode of operation.
+If you find a label that is questionable in appearance, contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2. - 2.
+Follow the procedures included in the Hardware Setup Guide to install your B200 in your server rack. - 3.
+After you have installed the B200 per the Hardware Setup Guide, refer to the included Bomgar Hardware Installation Guide to configure your network settings. - 4.
+Once the B200's network settings are correctly configured, return to Section 3.1.6.1 in this document to configure your B200 for FIPS mode.